Smile asymptotics for Bachelier implied volatility: Smile asymptotics

 Finally, the asymptotic in \eqref{eq:bounds_eps2} and point ii) of Lemma \ref{lem:tec_lem} imply that

-where the last implication is due to the definition of $\varepsilon_2(\kappa)$ \end{proof} In the Theorem above, we have showed the relation between the Implied Volatility for large positive moneyness and returns' distribution.
-Now, in the same way, we can establish a connection between the Implied Volatility for large negative moneyness and returns' distribution.\\ We first show the relation between the put price and the returns' cdf.
-After that, we prove the formula for the Implied Volatility for large negative moneyness, omitting, as in Theorem \ref{prop:right_wing}, the implication that, for $\theta\geq1$,
+where the last implication is due to the definition of $\varepsilon_2(\kappa)$ in \eqref{eq:epsilon} \end{proof} In the Theorem above, we have shown the relation between the implied volatility for large positive moneyness degree and the returns' distribution.
+Now, in the same way, we can establish a connection between the implied volatility for large negative moneyness degrees and returns' distribution that extends Theorem 1.2 in \cite{benaim2009regular} to the Bachelier framework. \begin{theorem} \\ Assume $\theta\geq1$.
+Then, for $\kappa\to+\infty$, the following implications hold